 The trimaran Rose Noelle capsized off the East Coast of the North Island in 1989.
 The crew of four spent four months adrift on the upturned vessel before being washed up on Great Barrier Island.
 Signals from the boat’s electronic beacon were not picked up by aircraft because the search zone was so wide.
 As a result, in 1991 a station was opened at Lower Hutt to pick up emergency beacon signals via satellite.

 Urban search and rescue involves finding and rescuing people trapped after a building has collapsed.
 This may be due to structural defects, or a landslide or earthquake.
 New Zealand Urban Search and Rescue (NZUSAR), set up in 2000, consists of three task-force teams and regional response teams.
-They are administered jointly by the Ministry of Civil Defence and Emergency Management, and the New Zealand Fire Service.
+They are administered jointly by the National Emergency Management Agency and the New Zealand Fire Service.

 Most people who are rescued in New Zealand are taking part in outdoor sports and recreation, usually in summer.
 Boating and tramping account for a large number of search and rescue operations.
 Mishaps during other risky pursuits such as hunting, mountaineering, surfing, caving and rafting also result in many callouts.